DKYoungOne/JS211_TowersOfHanoi/README.md

 <!-- This is for their personal navigation through the project.
 They can go through and make sure they get each thing and can comb over it later.  -->

 1. 20pts - **Code Plan** - Include this in a `README.md` file in your folder with comments in your code *done*
-1. 10pts - **Move Blocks** - User can move "blocks" from column to column *done in main.js tests*
+1. 10pts - **Move Blocks** - User can move "blocks" from column to column *done in main.js tests and on the gui*
-1. 20pts - **Illegal Moves** - Prevents larger blocks from stacking on smaller blocks *done in main.js tests*
+1. 20pts - **Illegal Moves** - Prevents larger blocks from stacking on smaller blocks *done in main.js tests and on the gui*
-1. 20pts - **Notifies winner** - When all the blocks are stacked into column 2 or 1 the user is alerted they won! *done in main.js tests*
+1. 20pts - **Notifies winner** - When all the blocks are stacked into column 2 or 1 the user is alerted they won! *done in main.js tests and on the gui*
-1. 20pts - **Minimum 3 Unit Tests** - Should be attached to your file the same way Tic, Tac, Toe, PigLatin or Rock Paper Scissors is done.
+1. 20pts - **Minimum 3 Unit Tests** - Should be attached to your file the same way Tic, Tac, Toe, PigLatin or Rock Paper Scissors is done. *done, they are also marked with comments*
-1. 10pts - **Graphical User Interface** - Take this game out of the terminal by adding a User Interface that uses `towersOfHanoi()` function in `index.js`.
+1. 10pts - **Graphical User Interface** - Take this game out of the terminal by adding a User Interface that uses `towersOfHanoi()` function in `index.js`. *it doesnt use the `towersOfHanoi()` from main.js but it effectively does the same thing.
+Everything works as intended.*

 * **Extended Practice Bonus!!**
   * Keeps count of moves as player plays games